Merlin2098/evaluaciones-serverless/README.md

 # Local Testing (Optional)

-Puedes probar la Lambda localmente usando Docker:
+You can test the Lambda locally using Docker:

     sam local invoke -e event.json